LSE DS101 - Fundamentals of Data Science

 📑 Course Content

-This course introduces students to data science and its practice: how it works and how it can produce insights from social, political, and economic data.
+This course, which is built around real-world case studies, is designed to be a gentle introduction to data science/AI and its practice: how it works, how it can produce insights from social, political, and economic data and where it can encounter issues in this process.

 The topics covered include:

-• the fundamentals of the data science approach, with an emphasis on social scientific analysis and the study of the social, political, and economic worlds (key concepts);
+The fundamentals of the data science approach, with an emphasis on social scientific analysis and the study of the social, political, and economic worlds;

-• a survey of the forms of data and the challenges of working with data, including an overview of databases;
+An introduction to the forms of data can take and a discussion of the challenges of working with data,

-Our applications draw from the LSE’s social science fields and private and public sector non-academic examples.
+Our applications are drawn from the social science fields represented at LSE but also from private and public sector non-academic examples.

 Select Academic Year/Term: